groupon/monsoon/README.md

 Prometheus Integration
 ----

-The Prometheus exporter will take all jmx metrics and convert them to a format that Prometheus can scrap [prometheus.jar](doc/prometheus/README.md).
+The Prometheus exporter will take all jmx metrics and convert them to a format that Prometheus can scrape [prometheus.jar](doc/prometheus/README.md).